ERAD Radiology

 Fluoroscopy is mainly used to aid in diagnosing diseases and guide surgeons during minimally invasive interventional radiology procedures.

-Types of Fluoroscopy Scans
+Types of Fluoroscopy Imaging

 Reasons you could be referred for a Fluoroscopy Scan

-What to expect during your Fluoroscopy Scan
+What to expect during your Fluoroscopy Imaging

 • You will be asked to change into a gown and lie on the X-ray table.
 Depending on your procedure, you may be given a contrast agent to swallow, or it will be injected through an IV or enema.